Bald1nh0/terraform-provider-passbolt/docs/resources/password.md

 - `description` (String) Free-form description for this password/secret.
 - `folder_parent` (String) Name or UUID of an existing folder to place the secret in.
 Leave unset to place at top level.
 - `share_group` (String) Name of the Passbolt group to share this secret with.
 Leave unset to keep private.
+- `share_groups` (List of String) List of Passbolt group names to share this secret with.
+Supports multiple group shares.
+Takes precedence over `share_group`.

 ### Read-Only